samuelgfeller/slim-example-project

 README

-This project aims to be a real-world example of a modern Slim 4 web application with a scalable structure and a range of practical components and features.
+Real-world example of a modern Slim 4 web application with a scalable structure and a variety of components and features.

 External library dependencies are kept to a minimum to facilitate maintenance and ensure long-term viability.

-A detailed documentation explains the project structure, components, design choices and features.
+A detailed documentation explains how the project is built, components, design choices and features.

 Please read the installation guide to get started.